EarthstormSoftware/EliteFIPServer/README.md

 ---
 # Change History

+### v3.2.0
+- Significant internal refactoring
+- Refreshed user interface
+- Improved Route and Location Handling (including new examples and visualisation in Panel Server)
+- Bug fixes and tweaks

 ### v3.1.0
 - Added installer and application icons
 - Added first pass of Navigation Route and Location data to Panel Server